dukesky/git_command_for_work/README.md

 # Git and Github Practice on project use

+## why this?
+In my first work with git, I feel confused frequently.
+Even though I study some online course about git and github, and I believe I'm clear with basic git and github conception such as branch, merge, pull, push, remote, etc, problems keep coming up in real world use of git, expecially when I'm in charge of a production, which has multiple stages(production, dev, new_feature, etc), so I need to switch from stage to stage, from version to version to meet production and development requirement.
+So I thought why don't I conculde how to use git in practice and list some real world scenario that every software engineer may face in their work.
+Hope it help me to clear my mind and help readers like you.

 ## 1.create a project in local PC and github
 To create a project, we need to create two parts:
 1. local repository